 As it is the least oxidized tea, white tea is packed with antioxidants and is essentially the purest of all teas.

 Collagen and elastin help to maintain the youthful appearance and elasticity of the skin.
-Unfortunately, the levels of these proteins in the body decreases as we age.
-Thankfully, white tea helps to maintain skin health by preventing the breakdown of collagen and elastin (8).
+Unfortunately, the levels of these proteins in the body decrease as we age.
+Thankfully, white tea helps to maintain skin health by preventing the breakdown of collagen and elastin (6).

 Want to know more?